cloudmine/CMHealthSDK-iOS/README.md

 }
 ```
 Congrats!
 You are now ready to begin building your application using the `CMHealth` SDK and CloudMine.

+*Note: the `Master API Key` is required in order to execute many of the above cURLs.
+It is strongly recommended to cycle the Master API Key after completing configuration or to ensure that it is safeguarded when used client side to prevent unauthorized access to your application's data.*

 ### Patient Context